Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

  <img width="1000" src="/pasifika.png">
 </p>

-## A Multi-Network Community-Powered DePIN for Pacific Island Communities
+## The First Exchange for Pacific Island Communities with Cross-Chain Interoperability

 **Version 2.1 | May 2025**